Kenneth L. Wainstein

 From 1989 to 2001, Ken served as an Assistant U.S. Attorney in both the Southern District of New York and the District of Columbia, where he handled numerous criminal trials and appellate arguments.

 - Conducted the independent investigation into allegations of academic irregularities at the University of North Carolina at Chapel Hill

 - Conducted the investigation into allegations of improper conduct by investigators in the National Collegiate Athletic Association's (NCAA) Enforcement Staff and a broader review and assessment of the policies and procedures of the NCAA's enforcement operations.

 - Conducted an internal investigation of alleged violations of the Anti-Kickback Statute by employees of a health insurance company.

 - Conducted an independent investigation for a parochial secondary school into allegations of sexual abuse of students by a former teacher.

-- Overseeing an internal investigation for a major bank into allegations that its accounts were used for money-laundering and corruption.
+- Oversaw an internal investigation for a major bank into allegations that its accounts were used for money-laundering and corruption.

 - Oversaw comprehensive Federal Corrupt Practices Act (FCPA) compliance review for an international real estate company.

 - Oversaw internal investigations for two corporations regarding their compliance with municipal, state, and federal laws and regulations governing campaign finance restrictions, lobbying registration requirements, and pay-to-play limitations.

 - Oversaw compliance reviews of two major mortgage processing companies.